File Organization in DBMS

 1. Faster Access to Data: Data can be read and found quickly with the help of file organization in the DBMS.
 It helps in reducing the time needed to search the record and improves the speed of database operations.

-2. Use of Storage: Organization of files in DBMS ensures that the storage space is used properly.
-It also helps in avoiding the wastage of memory and keeps data files compact.
+2. Use of Storage: Organization of files in dbms makes sure that the storage space is used properly.
+It also helps in avoiding the wastage of memory and keeps files compact.

-3. Better Data Management: This organization makes sure that the insertion, updation, and deletion of records are easier, and also keeps data safe and well-organized for smooth handling.
+3. Better Data Management: It makes sure that the insertion, updation, and deletion of records are easier, and also keeps data safe and well-organized for smooth handling.

 4. Improved Indexing: File organization helps in improving indexing, which helps to make data retrieval faster.